snowch/vastdata_siem_demo/README.md

 The service is defined in `docker-compose.yml`.
 You only need to configure the `KAFKA_BROKER` and `KAFKA_ZEEK_TOPIC` environment variables.

 -   **Purpose**: Monitors network traffic within the `zeek-network`.
--   **Dockerfile**: `Dockerfile` - Builds the Zeek image, installs the Zeek-Kafka plugin, and copies the monitoring script.
+-   **Dockerfile**: `Dockerfile.zeek-live-monitor` - Builds the Zeek image, installs the Zeek-Kafka plugin, and copies the monitoring script.
 -   **Configuration**:
     -   **Environment Variables**:
         -   `KAFKA_BROKER`: Kafka broker address.
 Used by the Zeek-Kafka plugin.
 This variable must be set for Zeek to connect to Kafka.